 skip to main content

-The Transportation Department is committed to providing a safe, efficient, and dependable transportation option for general education and special education students and transportation for field trips.
-The district’s buses travel more than a quarter million miles annually and transport more than 1,000 students daily.
+The Rocklin Unified School District's (RUSD) Transportation Department is committed to providing a safe, efficient, and dependable transportation option for general education and special education students, as well as transportation for field trips.
+The district’s buses travel more than a quarter of a million miles annually and transport more than 1,000 students daily.
 Rocklin Unified recognizes buses' important role in saving lives, reducing traffic, and improving air quality.
 Thanks to state and local air quality district grants, the Rocklin Unified School District (RUSD) received grant funding for eight electric buses and chargers.

 In Rocklin Unified, the school bus environment is viewed as an extension of the classroom.
 It is acknowledged that students' experiences during transit directly impact their educational day.
 Therefore, fostering open communication and collaboration among parents, drivers, students, and teachers is paramount.
 The primary objective is ensuring safety by supporting and guiding each child with care, empathy, enthusiasm, and sincerity daily, serving the students, district, and community to the best of their abilities.